LoCo: Locally Constrained Training-Free Layout-to-Image Synthesis: Introduction

-On the contrary, a noteworthy line of research \cite{xie2023boxdiff,kim2023dense,chen2023training,phung2023grounded,he2023localized,couairon2023zero} demonstrates that layout-to-image synthesis can be achieved in a training-free manner.
-Specifically, these methods guide the synthesis process by manipulating cross-attention maps based on the input layout.
-However, these methods suffer from semantic inconsistency issues, which originate from the original text-to-image models (\textit{e.g.}, Stable Diffusion \cite{rombach2022high}).
-For instance, two typical types of semantic failures in state-of-the-art training-free LIS approaches are illustrated in Fig. \ref{fig:failures}: (1) \underline{``Object Fusion''}, where two or more desired objects are incorrectly merged, particularly when they are closely located, and (2) \underline{``Semantic Neglect''}, where some desired objects in the user-provided prompt are not generated at all.
+On the contrary, a noteworthy line of research \cite{xie2023boxdiff,chen2023training,phung2023grounded,couairon2023zero, xiao2023r} demonstrates that layout-to-image synthesis can be achieved in a training-free manner.
+Specifically, they guide the synthesis process by updating the latent feature based on cross-attention maps extracted at each timestep.
+However, since cross-attention maps predominantly capture prominent parts of the objects, they serve as coarse-grained and noisy representations of desired objects.
+Therefore, directly using cross-attention maps to guide the synthesis process only offers \textit{limited spatial controllability}.
+Specifically, the synthesized objects often deviate from their corresponding layout instructions, resulting in unsatisfactory outcomes.
+Besides, these methods also suffer from \textit{semantic failures}, \eg, missing or fused objects, incorrect attribute binding, \etc.

-In this paper, we introduce \textbf{LoCo}, short for Locally Constrained Diffusion, an novel training-free approach designed to enhance positional accuracy in layout-to-image synthesis and address semantic failures.
-Specifically, we enhance the latent feature update (or denoising) step in the diffusion process by integrating two novel constraints, the \textbf{Localized Attention Constraint ($\mathcal{L}_{LAC}$)} and the \textbf{Padding Tokens Constraint ($\mathcal{L}_{PTC}$)}, based on the cross-attention maps extracted at each denoising timestep.
+To address these issues, we introduce \textbf{LoCo}, short for Locally Constrained Diffusion, a novel training-free approach designed to enhance spatial controllability in layout-to-image and alleviate semantic failures faced by previous methods.
+Specifically, we propose two novel constraints, the \textbf{Localized Attention Constraint ($\mathcal{L}_{LAC}$)} and the \textbf{Padding Tokens Constraint ($\mathcal{L}_{PTC}$)}, to guide the synthesis process based on attention maps.